shahana-ibrahim/shahana-ibrahim.github.io/_pages/about.md

 Before joining PhD, I had interned with the GPU team at [NVIDIA](https://www.nvidia.com/en-us/), Santa Clara, USA in 2018 and had been working as a System Validation Engineer with [Texas Instruments](https://www.ti.com/), Bengaluru, India, from 2012 to 2017.

+***Prospective students: I am seeking highly motivated PhD students to join my research lab with RA/TA funding.
+For more details about my research directions, please take a look at my publications page.
+If you are interested, please send me an email, clearly stating your research interests along with your detailed resume.***

 # **Research**

 The rise of AI opens the door to unimaginable opportunities for making the world a better place.
 However, challenges abound.
 My research goal is to enhance the learning techniques in AI to be ***robust, reliable, and efficient*** for critical applications in our daily lives.